vickyks/clean_landregistry/README.md

 ## Approach

+After a bit of playing around with some of the data, I figured out a way to get most of the data out.

-I took a TDD approach to this task, as it's easy to the human eye to identify which fields each part tof the schedule entry it should end up in, so a few tables of expected output can be manually created.
+I took advantage of pytest's parameterization for the tests, as it's easy to the human eye to identify which fields each part tof the schedule entry it should end up in, so a few tables of expected output can be manually created.
 It also speeds up the feedback loop of development.

 Using pytest for tests, and flake8 for quality.